RoberVega/Showcase/README.md

 python scripts/register_model.py

 python scripts/predict.py
+Alternatively, for deployment purposes, run: gunicorn --bind=0.0.0.0:9696 predict:app

 Notice that only after running the last script we will have deployed flask and therefore, we can only perform the integration tests after running it.

+Things that one can consider doing differently:
+- Refactor the code in such a way that we save ct together with the xgboost model as a pipeline artifact.